Accra International Airport: COVID-19 pandemic

 Due to the COVID-19 pandemic, domestic flights in Ghana were suspended from 30 March 2020, but resumed on 1 May 2020 under enhanced sanitary protocols.
-Ghana was the first African country to resume domestic flights after a COVID-related suspension.

-The international air borders of Ghana reopened for travelers on 1 September 2020, subject to certain conditions.
-Passengers were required to undergo a PCR test in their country of origin no more than 72 hours prior to departure, and also undergo a further rapid antigen test upon arrival at Kotoka International Airport.
+The international air borders of Ghana reopened for travellers on 1 September 2020, subject to certain conditions.
+Passengers were required to undergo a PCR test in their country of origin no more than 72 hours prior to departure, and also undergo a further rapid antigen test upon arrival at Accra International Airport.
 A laboratory was set up at the airport for prompt processing of test results.
 The cost of the tests were set at US$50 for citizens of ECOWAS countries, and US$150 for all other citizens.
 Those testing negative on both tests were permitted to enter Ghana without any further quarantine or restrictions, subject to clearance by Ghana Immigration Service.

 In February 2021, the process of awarding the contract for testing at the airport to Frontiers Healthcare came under scrutiny for its lack of transparency during the vetting hearings for various ministers appointed to the second cabinet of President Nana Akufo-Addo.

 In March 2022, the parliamentary opposition threatened to demonstrate at the airport in protest against the continued high costs for on-arrival testing of passengers.
 Industry experts also warned that the high costs of testing were likely to suppress passenger numbers for 2022 if not addressed as a priority.
 In response to this, the testing requirements for fully vaccinated passengers were waived effective 28 March 2022.